 All essays must include the application page signed by both the student and a guidance counselor at their school.
-Students must have a C or above grade point and not had any suspensions or expulsions due to substance use.
-They must be enrolled in a college as well.
+Students must have a C or above grade point average and no suspensions or expulsions due to substance use.
+They must be enrolled in a college or technical school as well.

 PLEASE DO NOT SEND YOUR TRANSCRIPTS.
 They are not necessary for this process.